yurimimi/yui/README.md

-Yui is a utility manager that provides the user with a CLI menu with various functions, from image edit to file management.
-You are very welcome to fork it and modify so that it becomes your utility manager!
+Yui is a utility manager that provides the user with a CLI menu with a variety of functions, from image editing to file management.
+You are very welcome to fork and modify it into your utility manager!

 I use [this awesome survey lib](https://github.com/Exahilosys/survey) for this app.